Education in Kansas: Primary and secondary schools

+School district consolidation

+The number of students in rural communities dropped significantly across the 20th century.
+As farming technology progressed from animal power to small tractors towards large tractors over time, it allowed a farmer to support significantly more farm land.
+In turn, this led to fewer farm families, which led to fewer rural students.
+In combination with a loss of young men during foreign wars and rural flight, all of these caused an incremental population shrinkage of rural communities over time.
+In 1945 (after World War II), the School Reorganization Act in Kansas caused the consolidation of thousands of rural school districts in Kansas (mostly one room rural school houses).
+In 1963, the School Unification Act in Kansas caused the further consolidatation of thousands of tiny school districts into hundreds of larger Unified School Districts.

 Brown v.
 Board of Education of Topeka

 The landmark 1954 decision in Brown v.
 Board of Education of Topeka, in which the United States Supreme Court ruled segregation in public schools unconstitutional, was brought as a legal challenge to a Kansas law permitting racial segregation in primary and secondary schools in Kansas towns with a population over 15,000.

 In 1951, a class action suit was filed against the Board of Education of the City of Topeka, Kansas in the United States District Court for the District of Kansas.
 The plaintiffs were thirteen Topeka parents on behalf of their 20 children.

 The suit called for the school district to reverse its policy of racial segregation.
 The Topeka Board of Education operated separate elementary schools under an 1879 Kansas law, which permitted (but did not require) districts to maintain separate elementary school facilities for black and white students in 12 communities with populations over 15,000.
 The plaintiffs had been recruited by the leadership of the Topeka NAACP.
 Notable among the Topeka NAACP leaders were the chairman McKinley Burnett; Charles Scott, one of three serving as legal counsel for the chapter; and Lucinda Todd.

 The named plaintiff, Oliver L. Brown, was a parent, a welder in the shops of the Santa Fe Railroad, an assistant pastor at his local church, and an African American.
 He was convinced to join the lawsuit by Scott, a childhood friend.
 Brown's daughter Linda, a third grader, had to walk six blocks to her school bus stop to ride to Monroe Elementary, her segregated black school one mile (1.6 km) away, while Sumner Elementary, a white school, was seven blocks from her house.